 Typically, two-point lighting is pretty similar to the natural lighting we experience every day: a primary source of light (the sun) and the second source of light surrounding it (the sky’s ambient lighting).

 Three-point lighting is perhaps the most prevalent, as it utilizes three distinct light sources:

 The rim light is put behind the object to highlight it and set it out from the backdrop.

-The fill light is a softer light used to fill in the primary light’s shadow, and it’s positioned on the opposite side of it.
+The fill light is a softer light used to fill in the primary light’s shadow and is positioned on the opposite side.